-The results of your Employee Travel Survey can be supplemented with your Organisational Policy Review (see section 4.1) and Site Audit (see section 4.5 below) to give you comprehensive baseline information for your Travel Plan.
+The results of your Employee Travel Survey can be supplemented with your Organisational Policy Review to give you comprehensive baseline information for your Travel Plan.

 The Census 2016 indicated that 65.6% of workers in Ireland drive to work, with 61.4% driving alone and 4.2% as car passengers.
 Just over 9% travel on foot and 3% by bike.
 Just under 10% of commuters use public transport with the remainder travelling by motorcycle or lorries or vans.